brunoleos/obsidian-tagverse/README.md

 What differentiates Tagverse is its ability to transform ANY tag into ANY interactive content using JavaScript, giving creators full control over user experiences.

+## 🔒 Security Considerations

+Tagverse executes custom JavaScript code from your vault to render dynamic tag content.
+Understanding the security model is important for safe usage.

+### What You Need to Know

+**Scripts Have Full Access:**
+- ✅ Can read and write any vault file
+- ✅ Can access note metadata and frontmatter
+- ✅ Can interact with the Obsidian API
+- ✅ Have the same permissions as the plugin itself

+**Your Responsibilities:**
+- ⚠️ Only use scripts you trust
+- ⚠️ Review script code before adding to your vault
+- ⚠️ Be cautious with scripts from external sources
+- ⚠️ Keep vault backups (recommended for all Obsidian usage)

+### Security Model

+The **vault is the security boundary** - Tagverse treats script files the same way Obsidian treats your notes: as trusted content under your control.

+If someone gains write access to your vault, they could:
+- Modify your notes and documents
+- Change plugin settings
+- Add or modify scripts

+This is why protecting your vault with system-level security (file permissions, encryption, access control) is important.

+### Why This Approach?

+Tagverse's purpose is to give you full programmatic control over tag rendering.
+This requires:
+- Async access to vault files
+- Full Obsidian API capabilities
+- Context injection for tag data
+- DOM manipulation for rendering

+Alternative "safer" approaches (sandboxing, Workers, iframe isolation) would prevent these core capabilities and defeat the plugin's purpose.

+This design is consistent with other Obsidian plugins like **Templater**, **Custom JS**, and **Dataview** that execute user code for extensibility.

+### Best Practices

+✅ **DO:**
+- Review scripts before adding them
+- Use scripts from trusted sources
+- Keep vault backups
+- Test scripts on non-critical data first
+- Share script code openly for community review

+❌ **DON'T:**
+- Copy untrusted scripts without review
+- Give vault access to untrusted users
+- Disable sync/backup while experimenting

+### More Information

+For comprehensive security documentation, technical justification, and threat model analysis, see [SECURITY.md](SECURITY.md).

 ## 🚀 Future Roadmap

 ### High Priority